pic16f874/zabbix5-aws-templates/README.md

   * `{$REGION}`

 A few considerations:
-* The Low-Level Discovery currently runs every 60 seconds.
-That might be far too frequent for a production system where the service list isn't expected to change.
+* The Low-Level Discovery currently runs every 1 hour.
-* There are no triggers.
-If you'd like alarms when utilization gets high, feel free to add some.

-TODO for the Author:
-* Look at some real-world data and set up some sample triggers!
+* Added triggers and graphs